Freshdesk AI automations: A complete 2026 guide

 • Editing templates: The AI uses standard templates for its emails.
 You'll want to go in and tweak these for each language so they sound like they're coming from your brand, not a robot.

-• Adjusting advanced settings: To keep the AI from going rogue, you can add some guardrails.
+• Adjusting advanced settings: To keep the AI focused, you can add some guardrails.
 For instance, you can cap the number of tickets it’s allowed to handle each day.
-This is helpful for controlling costs and rolling out the AI slowly.
+This is helpful for managing workflows and rolling out the AI slowly.

-Key limitations of native Freshdesk AI automations (and how to solve them)
+Key considerations for native Freshdesk AI automations (and how to maximize them)

-While Freshdesk's built-in AI is a decent starting point, you’ll probably start to feel its limits once you try to scale up or deal with more complex customer problems.
-Here are the biggest hurdles and what you can do about them.
+While Freshdesk's built-in AI is a powerful starting point, you can expand its capabilities even further as you scale or deal with more complex customer problems.
+Here are a few key considerations and how to address them.

-Here’s the first big catch: Freddy AI is designed to learn from information stored inside Freshdesk, like your public help articles.
+Freshdesk AI is designed to learn primarily from information stored inside Freshdesk, like your public help articles.

 An infographic illustrating how eesel AI centralizes knowledge from different sources to power Freshdesk AI automations.